cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 Feynman determines a range of characteristics that can be used to define poor science, pseudoscience, or cargo cult science.

 First, he mentions the existence of a seemingly scientific way of presenting investigations, which attempts to hide the existence of one essential feature that prevents the idea from working.
-The most important characteristic to discuss pseudo-scientific researches is the lack of scientific integrity as a kind of leaning over backward.
+One of the most important characteristics of pseudo-scientific researches is the lack of scientific integrity as a kind of leaning over backward.
 To avoid it, it is necessary to discuss the research details and results from all the perspectives, while paying much attention to faults, biases, and wrong assumptions.

-**Example:** In 1989, two electrochemists, Martin Fleischmann and Stanley Pons, [announced](https://cen.acs.org/articles/94/i44/Cold-fusion-died-25-years.html) they had achieved "[cold fusion](https://en.wikipedia.org/wiki/Cold_fusion)," a process of nuclear fusion occurring at room temperature.
-Fusion, typically requiring extremely high temperatures, could potentially provide a virtually limitless source of clean energy.
+**Example:** In 1989, two electrochemists, Martin Fleischmann and Stanley Pons, [announced](https://cen.acs.org/articles/94/i44/Cold-fusion-died-25-years.html) they had achieved to create "[cold fusion](https://en.wikipedia.org/wiki/Cold_fusion)" at room temperature.
+This type of nuclear fusion, typically requiring extremely high temperatures, could potentially provide a virtually limitless source of clean energy.
 The announcement created a sensation because if true, it would have revolutionized energy production.
+However, it turn out that the results were not real.
+The term "cold fusion" became a synonym for junk science.

 Second, it is the ignorance of repeating the experiment by oneself.
 Those researchers who choose to use the results received by the other investigators ignore the opportunity to make their own research more credible while supporting or rejecting the known findings.

-**Example:** In the early days of deep learning, many researchers and companies [made bold claims](https://doi-org.focus.lib.kth.se/10.1016/j.caeai.2023.100143) that AI models could "self-teach" or autonomously learn complex tasks without needing extensive human intervention.
+**Example:** In the early days of deep learning, many researchers and companies [made bold claims](https://doi-org.focus.lib.kth.se/10.1016/j.caeai.2023.100143) that AI models could teach themselves or autonomously learn complex tasks without needing extensive human intervention.
 These claims were often based on specific experiments that showed impressive results, such as a neural network learning to recognize objects in images after being exposed to vast amounts of unlabeled data.
-They often integrated these models into their projects without independently replicating the original experiments, leading to disappointing results when the models failed to generalize as promised.
+Practitioners often integrated these models into their projects without independently replicating the original experiments, leading to disappointing results when the models failed to generalize as promised.
 Over time, it became clear that these AI models were not as autonomous or generalizable as initially claimed.
 When others attempted to use these "self-taught" models in different domains or with less curated data, the models often failed to perform as expected.
 It turned out that much of the success in the original experiments was due to the specific data used or additional, often unacknowledged, human intervention during the training process.

-Last but not less, Feynman states that pseudoscientists can be very anxious for new results because these results are contradictory in relation to their predictions, and they can destroy the value of the experiments themselves.
+Last but not less, Feynman states that pseudo-scientists can be very anxious for new results because they could be contradictory in relation to their predictions.
+A single negative data point made in the past could create enough doubt and uncertainty to smash the perceived value of current experiments.
-It is characteristic for cargo cult scientists to ignore the results which do not support their experiments and focus on those which sound appropriate.
+Consequently, it is characteristic of cargo cult scientists to ignore the results which do not support their experiments and focus on those which sound appropriate.

 **Example:** In 2011, the OPERA experiment in Italy [reported results](https://en.wikipedia.org/wiki/2011_OPERA_faster-than-light_neutrino_anomaly) suggesting that neutrinos might be traveling faster than the speed of light, which would contradict Einstein's theory of relativity.
 Some researchers and media outlets were eager to embrace these results because of their sensational nature, which could have upended established physics.
 However, this eagerness led to a dangerous tendency to overlook potential errors or alternative explanations that might invalidate the findings.
 There was significant pressure to confirm the extraordinary results, leading to a focus on the data that seemed to support the faster-than-light claim while neglecting inconsistencies or mundane explanations.
 Further investigation revealed that the results were due to a faulty connection in the GPS system used to measure the neutrinos' travel time.
 Once corrected, the faster-than-light result disappeared, and the experiment confirmed that neutrinos do not travel faster than light.

-Sometimes focusing on sensational results, while ignoring contradictory evidence, can lead to the premature and incorrect validation of scientific claims.
+Sometimes focusing on sensational results while ignoring contradictory evidence can lead to the premature and incorrect validation of scientific claims
-In particular, the eagerness to confirm groundbreaking results can sometimes overshadow the need for rigorous scrutiny and can lead to the neglect of critical evidence that contradicts the desired outcomes.
+The eagerness to confirm groundbreaking findings often overshadows the need for rigorous scrutiny.
+This tendency causes cargo cult scientists to neglect critical evidence that contradicts their desired outcomes.

 ## The Reproducibility Crisis

-A defining characteristic of [the scientific method](https://en.wikipedia.org/wiki/Scientific_method), distinguishing it from belief or faith, is the requirement that others must be able to independently replicate the results of an experiment.
+A defining characteristic of the scientific method, distinguishing it from belief or faith, is the requirement that others must be able to independently replicate the results of an experiment.

 <aside class="quote">
     <em>“Other experimenters will repeat your experiment and find out whether you were wrong or right.”</em>
 </aside>

-The findings of an experiment can be accepted as valid _only if_ they are supported by the results of other researchers who conduct it independently.
+Put it in another way: the findings of an experiment can be accepted as valid _only if_ they are supported by the results of other researchers who conduct it independently.
 That is why experiments should be repeated in order to state the credibility of the results and the integrity of the overall investigation.
 Cargo cult scientists usually ignore repeating experiments arguing lack of time, resources, or just because they don't want to support certain assumptions.